the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

  So the decision was made to make time obsolete; In the mining farms, they have 7.8646.903 billion little machines that train neural networks, 24/7 The liquid economy on the territory of Mordos on the near, yet dark side of the moon everything is underground, if its earth facing no one can see whats goin on there A liquid economy is involved in mining not only the environment but the life-pojtential.

-not everything can be cleary detected with radar, eg the virtual threat were there already freedom fighters or will it all start with Charlie and John now? divock belongs to them, maybe he s the leader? are there illicit activities going on?

-maybe introduce another character? maybe a colleague, or supervisor, an evil bitch a URL (unrestricted line) officer?
-or a sand ecologist
-and he threatens to switch off charlie for good, while she is already in search for him. hes not dead maybe, hes in charge but sceptical. scribble:remote viewing remote viewing, soldier with ability to know everything bout enemies unit psychic soldier<maybe he knows about divock but woldnt tell, not to endanger c the remote viewing (sensing, as proposed by stanford guy) program third eye spy

-carter was then pres?wanted to keep it open? where ware and biz meet<maybe after carter, neoliberalism period, then all shit sellars book: with little boy, nuclear third war starting
+scribble:remote viewing

 psychic phenomon, additonal to other senses, ISP, telepathy from one mind to another. telekinesis, transmission of information